I’m a big fan of making my own veggie burgers and another veggie “meats”.

 - When you’re ready, add a few more tablespoons of olive oil to your skillet.
 Unwrap your sausages and saute them until they’re brown on all sides – mine ended up looking more like rectangles in the end.

-Enjoy this recipe and let me know what spins you put on it!
+Enjoy this Chickpea Brats with Smoked Bourbon Recipe, and let me know what spins you put on it!